What is the best menopause skin care?

 What about vitamin C in menopause skin care?

-We do know that important to form collagen and as an anti-oxidant against UV damage.
-Our skin naturally has vitamin C both in the top layer, the epidermis, as well as in the level below, the dermis.
+We do know that vitamin C is important for the production of collagen, and as an anti-oxidant against UV damage.
+Our skin naturally has vitamin C both in the top layer, the epidermis, as well as in the level below – the dermis.
 Menopause skin has shown lower levels of vitamin C.

 There are a number of ways to get more vitamin C. One way is to eat fruit and vegetables rich in vitamin C, like oranges, kiwifruit, spinach and other leafy green vegetables.